 - Fear of rejection

 - Fear of missing out on something better

 I absolutely understand all these fears.
 I wrestle with them myself.
 And some wrestling with fear is good.
 It can keep us from making poor choices.
 For example, my kids’ fear of being restricted often keeps them from missing curfews.

 That kind of wrestling with fear is good.
-But then other times I can still feel like I'm wrestling with fear to the point where I'm paralyzed from moving forward.
+But other times I still feel like I’m wrestling with fear to the point where I’m paralyzed from moving forward.

 Do you have a decision to make right now where uncertainty is making you feel stuck?

-I often get analysis paralysis trying to figure out which choice is the perfect decision.
-And if I can't discern the perfect choice I feel paralyzed.
+I often suffer from “analysis paralysis” trying to figure out which choice is the perfect decision.
+And if I can’t discern the perfect choice I feel paralyzed.

-Here's the thing that keeps me from staying stuck: There is no such thing as a perfect decision.
+Here’s a thought that keeps me from staying stuck: There is no such thing as a perfect decision.

 Perfection is an illusion.

 Are there good choices and bad choices?
 Yes, of course.
 But at this point in my life, I’m not getting tripped up as much in the good versus the bad decisions.